Skip to content

 How to prep your unspun and woolen yarn for use

-I always ball up my unspun yarn in the number of strands that I intend to knit with.
-For woolen, I find they'll tolerate being wound into center-draw cakes or balls.
+For unspun yarn, which is quite a unique wool, things might be a little different.
+The first step: I always ball up my unspun yarn in the number of strands that I intend to knit with.
+Woolen spun yarns tolerate being wound into center-draw cakes or balls.
 Either will work.

-If you ball up your yarn in single, double, or even triple strand for whatever format you intend to work it in, when you pull on the yarn, it'll reduce the wear on the pull point and reduce breakage.
+If you ball up your yarn in single stranddouble strand, or even additional strands for whatever format you intend to work it in, when you pull on the yarn, it'll reduce the wear on the pull point and reduce breakage.
 This is because when there's too much force pulling on the ball of yarn, it'll roll inside your container rather than have a hard stop point in the working yarn coming from the plate.

 When matching yarn to pattern for unspun and woolen spun yarns, consider what finishes are desired.
 The challenges of working with these yarns means that some special techniques are needed to complete some finishing elements.

 When joining new yarn, I recommend using the spit felt join.
-These yarns are the perfect candidate for this invisible join.
-Bonus: no ends to weave in.
+I think that these yarns are the perfect candidate for this invisible join.

 When sewing with this yarn, either to work an alternative bind-off (such as in pattern or in knit rather than tubular).